stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

 # How to set up an Apptainer image as a COSMOS module

-In an COSMOS, the module system is used to manage software packages.
+The module system on COSMOS is used to manage software packages.
 It allows users to dynamically load and unload specific software environments without affecting the entire system.
-Modules are defined through Lua scripts, which specify environment variables, dependencies, and version control for different software.
+Modules are defined through `Lua` scripts, which specify environment variables, dependencies, and version control for different software.

-A valid way to learn about how to load an image in the slurm / module system is to look at the defintion of a working image, e.g. the ImageSmith/1.0 Lua defintion.
-First we need to find where that definition file is stored on the server:
+A valid way to learn about how to load an image in the slurm/module system is to look at the defintion of a working image, e.g. our ImageSmith/1.0 Lua defintion.
+First, we need to find where that definition file is stored on the server:

 ```bash
 module show ImageSmith/1.0